RoboJackets/robocup-software/docs/source/tutorial.rst

 Testing a new position is a bit complicated.
 The files you need to change are ``coach_node.hpp``, ``coach_node.cpp``, and ``agent_action_client.cpp``.

-Open these files, search for "Offense," and add your Runner class in all the necessary places.
+Open these files, search for ``Offense``, and add your Runner class in all the necessary places.

 You only want one Runner robot, so just set the robot with ID 1 to always be a Runner.

 This part is admittedly more work than it should be, and isn't the focus of your tutorial.
 As such, your software lead is happy to help you through it if need be.
-Also, this part of the strategy stack is currently being changed, and ``coach_node`` is likely to be removed, which is why the tutorial skips teaching you about it.
+Also, this part of the strategy stack is currently being changed, and :cpp:`coach_node` is likely to be removed, which is why the tutorial skips teaching you about it.

 Wrapping up